 The collective Åbäke was founded in 2000 by Patrick Lacey, Benjamin Reichen Kajsa Ståhl and Maki Suzuki.
 Graphic design was the connection between the four collaborators and the starting point of their work. Åbäke takes this as an invitation to a collaborative and critical practice, with the collective in turn inviting the audience to participate.
 The outcome can result in performances, exhibitions, lectures, workshops, curation, publishing, fashion labels, eating sessions and seminars—depending on the moment, the context, and the (mis)use of regulations and constraints—legal, human, monetary, intellectual etc. Increasingly, their practice includes narrative objects and writing.
 This parallel practice always existed as a side project but has become an autonomous body of work.
 Daily, small reflections on local, cultural stories, on art mechanisms and recently the pandemic influences their production of narrative objects as the ‘essentials’ in lockdown-times.

-Members of Åbäke co-founded Kitsuné the record label, run the publishing house Dent-De-Leone, designed the magazine Sexymachinerie and initiated the museum project Victoria & after D. Åbäke is also the agent of the writer Charlotte York and the artist Betsy Bickle.
+Members of Åbäke co-founded Kitsuné the record label, run the publishing house Dent-De-Leone, designed the magazine Sexymachinery and initiated the museum project Victoria & alfer D. Åbäke is also the agent of the writer Charlotte York and the artist Betsy Bickle.